 Experience Counts, Especially in Medical Malpractice Cases

 Proving malpractice can be difficult, especially when the victim must depend on the doctor or hospital’s own records, which are likely skewed in favor of their own defense.
 You will need a lawyer who is skilled at obtaining and dealing with complex medical evidence.
-The attorneys at M. Blake Heath, Trial Attorney LLC have handled many different types of medical malpractice claims, including:
+The attorneys at Heath Injury Law LLC have handled many different types of medical malpractice claims, including:

 - Surgical error cases: For example, sponges left in the body or pierced arteries.